Climate Compensation

 We calculate our emissions at group level based on the GHG Protocol, which is a private, transnational standard for companies to calculate and report greenhouse gas emissions.

 More emission sources will be added on an ongoing basis as data quality improves and we gain more insight into the emissions generated by our business activities.
-For example, we have recently calculated the CO2e emissions from our fixed assets and employee commuting, so in the future we will also climate compensate for emissions from these.
+For example, we have recently calculated the CO2e emissions from our capital goods and employee commuting.

 The GLS Group calculates all emissions as CO2 equivalents (CO2e), which means that emissions from a total of seven different greenhouse gases are included in the calculation.
 The seven greenhouse gases are carbon dioxide (CO2), sulphur hexafluoride (SF6), methane (CH4), nitrous oxide (N2O), nitrogen trifluoride (NF3), hydrofluorocarbons (HFCS) and perfluorocarbons (PFCS).
 We use this emissions inventory as it is in line with the Greenhouse Gas Protocol's definition of CO2e.